FixingPixels/Aegis/docs/commands/aegis_save.md

-# `/aegis save` Command
+# Save Command Documentation

-The `save` command preserves the current development session progress, creating a session log and updating task status.
+The `/aegis save` command preserves the current development session progress, creating a session log and updating task status.

 > **Important**: This command should be typed in your AI assistant's chat window, not in your terminal.
 The command helps guide your AI assistant in recording your progress.